jnozzi/cocoadev.com/markdown/ComputeSumOfTableViewColumnValues.md

-I've got a basic General/NSTableView, but I want to add all the values of one column and put it in a text field.
+I've got a basic NSTableView, but I want to add all the values of one column and put it in a text field.
 I'm stumped.
 Is there an easy way to do this?
 ----

--(General/IBAction)addButton:(id)sender {
+-(IBAction)addButton:(id)sender {
     int i;
     int sum=0;
     for (i=0;i<[tableData count];i++) {
-        sum+=General/[tableData objectAtIndex:i] objectForKey:@"keyForColumnYouWantToSum"] intValue];
+        sum+=[tableData objectAtIndex:i] objectForKey:@"keyForColumnYouWantToSum"] intValue];
     }
     [whatEverOutletYouWantToDisplayYourResultTo setIntValue:sum];
 }